belgioio/belgioio.github.io/_news/announcement_10.md

 related_posts: false
 ---

-🎓🔬💰 Awarded a Starting Grant (4.8M SEK) from the Swedish Research Council (VR) for the project “Autonomous Peer-to-Peer Energy Trading: Scalability, Robustness, and Fairness" This grant will finance a new PhD position in my team - official call will be out in december!
+🎓🔬💰 Awarded a Starting Grant (4.8M SEK) from the Swedish Research Council (VR) for the project “Autonomous Peer-to-Peer Energy Trading: Scalability, Robustness, and Fairness" This grant will support a new PhD position - official call in December!